-Popular annual events in Oakland County include the Fire & Ice winter festival; Woodward Dream Cruise; Arts, Beats & Eats; Quake on the Lake; and the Michigan Renaissance Festival.
+Popular annual events in Oakland County include the Fire & Ice Festival in Rochester; Woodward Dream Cruise; Arts, Beats & Eats; Quake on the Lake; and the Michigan Renaissance Festival.
 Oakland County, Michigan is synonymous with excellence.
 Its prosperous communities, natural landscapes, premier entertainment venues, diverse restaurants, quality schools, leading medical facilities and dependable business resources offer an unparalleled quality of life for those who live, work or spend leisure time in Oakland County.

 Over 1.2 million residents enjoy distinct neighborhoods including rural regions, walkable downtowns and thriving cities.
-Oakland County's diverse living accommodations ensure a broad selection for every budget and lifestyle - from rolling farmland to newer homes in modern communities and everything in between.
-Whatever your lifestyle, you'll find the right fit in Oakland County.
+Oakland County's diverse collection of cities, villages and townships offers a broad selection for every budget and lifestyle - from rolling farmland and rural regions to established city neighborhoods with tree-lined streets, parks and nearby schools, and newer developments and housing options.